 The crusades were an important subject in European literature from the time of Torquato Tasso to that of Gotthold Ephraim Lessing and Walter Scott.
 Naturally, the era of Romantic opera also had something to say about all this.
 Verdi's early masterpiece I Lombardi is about the First Crusade.
 The work is an exciting rarity that is worth listening to even though it is not included in any opera house's core repertoire - in this case not least of all because this concert performance at Müpa Budapest will feature a cavalcade of true stars, with world-class vocal soloists taking the stage alongside an outstanding orchestra and chorus visiting from abroad.

 Dating from 1843, I Lombardi is Verdi's fourth opera; it was written only a bit more than three years after Oberto, his first one.
 It is preceded by only a single one of Verdi's 'great' operas: Nabucco was written the previous year.
 It was then followed by a string of five relatively unknown pieces.
 The next true Verdian repertoire piece, Macbeth, would not be written until 1847.
 Verdi composed I Lombardi for Milan's La Scala, as was the case with all three of his previous operas.
 It is an inter...esting fact that the work's Hungarian première did not take place until 1974.
 This time, the four-act opera set to a libretto by Temistocle Solera will be performed by a cast of international stars.
-Portraying the brothers Arvinio and Pagano will be the Mexican-American tenor Galeano Salas, grand prize winner of the Third Éva Marton International Singing Competition, and pivotal Italian bass-baritone Ildebrando d'Arcangelo, respectively.
-The American tenor René Barbera is also a familiar figure: he earned great acclaim at Müpa Budapest's tenor3 concert.
-Giselda, the daughter of Arvinio, will be sung by Tamara Wilson, another American.
+Portraying the brothers Arvinio and Pagano, respectively, will be the Mexican-American tenor Galeano Salas, grand prize winner of the Third Éva Marton International Singing Competition, and Italian bass Michele Pertusi, who established his reputation primarily with Verdian roles.
+The American tenor René Barbera is also a familiar figure around here: he earned great acclaim at Müpa Budapest's tenor3 concert.
+Giselda, the daughter of Arvinio, will be sung by Tamara Wilson, another American, and in the role of Viclinda, we will get to welcome Réka Kristóf, whom the Hungarian audience will also recognise as the 2017 winner of the Virtuosos television talent search programme.
 The outstanding Croatian conductor Ivan Repušić worked in Hannover, Hamburg, Dresden, Berlin and Prague until 2017, when he took over the helm of the Munich Radio Orchestra, an ensemble that was established in 1952.

 Presented by: Müpa Budapest